MLTeam11/Malta-Traffic-Accident-ML/README.md

 ## Research Questions

-1. Can machine learning models predict accident severity categories (fatal, grievous, serious, slight) from textual accident reports?
-2. Which factors are most predictive of severe accidents in Malta - temporal, location, vehicle, or driver features?
-3. Do Malta and Gozo show similar accident patterns, or do they require separate analysis?
+1. How accurately can machine learning predict whether an accident will result in minor or severe injuries?
+2. Which features (time, location, vehicle type, weather) matter most for predicting accident severity?
-4. To what extent does motorcycle involvement increase accident severity in Malta's traffic environment?
+3. Does motorcycle involvement increase the severity of accidents in Malta?
-5. Can we still make accurate predictions without complete weather data?

 ## Datasets